NoahPenry/Noah-Penry/Projects/README.md

 # Projects

 This folder contains my technical and professional projects.

-Explore subfolders for specific categories and detailed work!